 Some girls also like to themselves and buy Jibun choco (自分チョコ), chocolate you buy and give to yourself for a well-deserved little treat.

-One month after Valentine’s Day, on March 14, another event is celebrated in Japan known as White Day.
-This is when the men who received a Valentine’s present are expected to return the favour.
+One month after Valentine’s Day, on March 14th, another event is celebrated in Japan known as White Day.
+This is when the men who received a Valentine’s present are expected to return the favor.
 After girls and women give their loved ones a gift on Valentine’s Day, White Day is something they are looking forward to: is the feeling mutual?
 White Day is the day when men show their feelings by giving presents to the women that gave them a present on February 14th.

-Popular (chocolate) Events on Valentine’s Day
+Popular Events on Valentine’s Day in 2022

-Tokyo Tower organises a Love Step Up event on February 13 & 14, wherein you can walk up to the first observation deck and enjoy the romantic view from there.
+Tokyo Tower organizes a Love Step Up event on February 13 & 14, wherein you can walk up to the first observation deck and enjoy the romantic view from there.
 The tower is also illuminated in alternating colors of pink and red.

 You can also visit some shrines and pray for luck in your love life.
-Some shrines that enshrine deities who are said to granting love-related wishes include Imado Shrine in Tokyo, Hikawa Shrine in Saitama, Koi no Ki Shrine in Fukuoka.
+Some shrines that enshrine deities who are said to grant love-related wishes include Imado Shrine in Tokyo, Hikawa Shrine in Saitama, Koi no Ki Shrine in Fukuoka.

 Japan Wonder Travel Tours